 Money problems ruin at least as many marriages as infidelity, probably more.
 Financial strain is a huge source of stress for many people, both individuals and couples.
-One major area where we feel the pinch is with student loan debt.
+One major area where we feel the pinch is student loan debt.

-The tally of outstanding student loan debt in the U.S. tops $1.5 trillion—that’s trillion with a “T”—an all-time high.
+The tally of outstanding student loan debt in the U.S. tops $1.7 trillion—that’s trillion with a “T”—an all-time high.
 On average, the amount owed is $34,144, up more than 60% over the course of the last ten years.
 Over the same span, the number of people who owe north of $50,000 tripled.

 Outside of buying a home, this likely represents one of your biggest debts.
 Monthly payments top hundreds if not thousands of dollars.
-And that’s often just to stay afloat.
-Money causes a great deal of stress, which puts strain on a marriage, and student loan debt is frequently a big part of this.
+And that’s often just to stay afloat, not even paying down the principal.

-The study, which surveyed more than 800 adults, found that one in eight divorcees, or 12.5%, place the blame primarily on student loan debt.
+The study, which surveyed more than 800 adults, found that one in eight divorces, or 12.5%, place the blame primarily on student loan debt.

-Related Reading: How Major Purchases Influence Divorce
+Related Reading: Common Divorce Mistakes

 When it comes to the division of property, Oregon is an equitable distribution state.
 This means the courts divide all assets, as well as all debts, in a fashion they deem fair.
 You must determine if a particular item is marital or separate property.
 This influences how you split things up.